ADVERTISEMENT

 Queen Mary (1867–1953) was an avid collector and patron of the arts.
 The suggestion for a dolls’ house came from her cousin, Princess Marie Louise (1872–1956).
 Constructed after the Great War (1914–1918) during the years 1921 to 1924 by British architect Sir Edwin Lutyens, no detail was overlooked in the fabrication of this miniature aristocratic residence or in the thousands of miniature objects that inhabit the dwelling.
 Plus, the dolls’ house was fitted with the modern conveniences of the day, including both electricity and hot and cold running water.
 All facets of British high-born life are represented—both upstairs and downstairs.
 It is truly a dolls’ house fit for a queen!

-To learn more about Queen Mary and her amazing dolls’ house, read Deborah Pulliam’s article “Queen Mary’s Dolls’ House” featured in the November/December 2000 issue, which is included in the PieceWork 1993-2000 Ultimate Collection.
-The Ultimate Collection helps you build your own collection of PieceWork for an in-depth perspective on the history of needlework.
-Priceless!
+To learn more about Queen Mary and her amazing dolls’ house, read Deborah Pulliam’s article “Queen Mary’s Dolls’ House” featured in the November/December 2000 issue, and find even more miniatures in the current Winter 2024 issue of PieceWork.

 ARTICLES FOR YOU